Contemplating Life and Insurance

-For example, someone living in North Dakota, for example, might be able to get a plan with the same benefits for less.
+For example, someone living in North Dakota might be able to get a plan with the same benefits for less.
 Note that you are not required to be insured for $500,000.
-If you only require to be insured for $300,000, or if your budget will only allow you to get a policy with a face amount or a death benefit of $250,000, this is something that can be worked out.
+If you only require to be insured for $300,000, or if your budget will only allow you to get a policy with a face amount or a death benefit of $250,000, this can be worked out.

 How do I know how much life insurance I need?

-What if I have properties and their market value will be more than enough to secure our future?
+What if I have properties, and their market value will be more than enough to secure our future?

-At the same time, in the event of an unexpected death or other serious conditions, a real estate property is not a liquid asset and it is not always easy to dispose of.
-A life insurance policy, on the other hand, will have the funds you’ll need for your loved ones when you need it the most.
+At the same time, in the event of an unexpected death or other severe conditions, a real estate property is not a liquid asset and is not always easy to dispose of.
+On the other hand, a life insurance policy will have the funds you’ll need for your loved ones when you need it the most.

 You have a family who depends on you for financial support.